wrmadsen/dev-public-opinion/README.md

 # Estimating public opinion in developing countries using Twitter data
-This project outlines a strategy and its feasibility and limitations in estimating public opinion in English-speaking developing countries.
+This project outlines a data-driven strategy and its feasibility and limitations in estimating public opinion in English-speaking developing countries.

 This may have consequences for the idea of political and electoral accountability, the social contract, depending on how our strategy can reliably produce estimates of public opinion.
 These estimates may serve as a comparison against official electoral results.

-This is my undergraduate dissertation at UCL.
+This is my thesis at UCL.

 To reproduce my analysis and pipeline, you can download my R package.
 It was created to help promote open-source, scalable research.